Nico Hoerner Player Props: Cubs vs. Nationals

 Nico Hoerner At The Plate

-- Among qualifying batters in MLB, his batting average ranks eighth, his on-base percentage ranks 52nd, and he is 86th in the league in slugging.
+- Among qualifying hitters in MLB, he ranks 18th in batting average, 68th in on-base percentage, and 94th in slugging.

-- Hoerner enters this game on a seven-game hitting streak.
-During his last games, he's hitting .238.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.